asicath/231/image-generation/triangle/web/gates/2-21/circular-1-wirth.md

 The World
 Ecstasy, clairvoyance.
-THe unknown revealing itself to the soul.
+The unknown revealing itself to the soul.
 Integral sciences of the absolute.